 Can people return to Syria and what are the challenges people face if they do decide to return to Syria?

 So many people do not have homes to return to in Syria.
 The country has very little infrastructure, very little education and job opportunities.
 Many homes, schools and roads have been destroyed, and in many places, violence continues.
 Syria is still an active war zone.

 Why aren’t people hearing about Syria in the news as much today?

-People may be feeling war fatigued when reading the news everyday.
+People may be feeling war fatigued when reading the news every day.
 There are competing crises and there has been a lot of humanitarian need in 2018.
-The past year has been a difficult year for humanitarian need across the world.
+The past year has been a difficult year for humanitarian needs across the world.
 However, there is still a humanitarian need at an incredibly large scale in Syria.